zwjyyc/finch/README.md

 ![ucl-logo](http://static.ucl.ac.uk/img/ucl-logo.svg)

-This repository contains a wide range of my API models and tests written on Applied Machine Learning
+This repository contains a wide range of my API models and tests written on machine learning topics

 * The model is easy to plug in